FancyPixel/gulps/README.md

 ### Contributors

+- Thanks to [Tiago Martinho](https://github.com/tiagomartinho) for the Swift 4 update, iPhone X support and calendar overhaul.
 - Thanks to [Donny Wals](https://github.com/donnywals) for the Dutch translation.
 - Thanks to [Alexandre Thomas](https://github.com/thomalexandre) for the French translation.
 - Thanks to [Durul Dalkanat](https://github.com/durul) for the Turkish translation.